IntuitionLabs

 AI Model Selection for Pharmaceutical Applications

 Choosing the right LLM for each agent task is one of the most consequential architectural decisions in pharmaceutical AI.
-The model landscape evolves rapidly, but the selection criteria remain stable: accuracy on domain-specific tasks, latency requirements, cost per token, data privacy constraints, and regulatory considerations.
 We take a model-agnostic approach, selecting the optimal model for each specific task within an agent rather than committing to a single provider across all workflows.

 Model Size and Task Matching